Sosowski/CatGame/README.md

 ## Current Functionality

 The player can move left and right with a and d, and can jump with w.
-Wow!
+Press s to lower the camera slightly to view areas below you.

 ## Known Issues